 Audacity is one of the most popular audio recording and editing applications on the market and is beloved by users who do voice recording for podcasts and similar endeavors.
 Year after year, Audacity has proved its mettle within the audio recording industry, despite being the only recording application that’s completely free.
 This makes it easy for curious or inexperienced users to try out voice recording software without shelling out an average of $60 or more for a program.

-One of the best things about Audacity is its availability for Mac OS X, Windows and Linux, which is the broadest operating system compatibility of any of the products in our comparison.
-When you first open the program, you’ll see a clean, albeit bare-bones interface that’s well-organized and approachable even for the most novice of users.
+Audacity is available for Mac OS X, Windows and Linux, which is the best operating system compatibility of any of the products in our comparison.
+The interface when you first open the app is clean, albeit rather bare-bones, and well-organized and approachable even for the most novice of users.
 But don’t let its simple aesthetic fool you – behind it lies a powerful arsenal of features, tools and controls.

-If you come across a problem with Audacity, or simply have a question about the software, finding an answer may be challenging.
-Whereas every other program in our comparison offers at least one method of contacting the company’s technical support team directly – be it via email, phone or live chat – Audacity doesn’t offer that.
-Since the software is open source and free, those kinds of dedicated resources simply can’t exist for this software.
+If you have a problem with Audacity, or want to ask a question about the software, finding an answer may be challenging.
+Whereas every other program in our comparison lists at least one method of contacting the company’s technical support team directly – be it via email, phone or live chat – Audacity doesn’t offer that.
+Since the software is open-source and free, created by a diverse team of volunteers, those kinds of dedicated resources simply can’t exist for this software.

 However, there is a robust and active community user forum on the developer’s website, and a wiki that holds FAQs and the software's history, where you should be able to find answers for most questions and solutions for troubleshooting issues.

 Audacity may not be the most powerful program in the industry, but it handles voice recordings quite well.
 Overall, Audacity is immensely good value, and should appeal to people in every sector of the market.